Principal Component Analysis with Pyleoclim#

 'map': {'cb': <Axes: ylabel='EOF'>,

-This PC shows evidence of scaling behavior.
-To look at this in more detail, you could place the principal component into a pyleoclim Series object and apply the tools of spectral analysis:
+This PC shows evidence of scaling behavior, as well as decadal variability.
+To look at this in more detail, you could place the principal component into a Series object and apply the tools of spectral analysis:

 pc2 = pyleo.Series(value=pca.pcs[:,2], verbose=False, label='Euro2k PC3',